-Details of the events will be shown here soon, but if you would like to receive information from us directly, why not join our virtual reference group?
+More details of the events will be shown here soon, but if you would like to receive information from us directly, why not join our virtual reference group?
 This is a way of us keeping in touch with you directly so you don’t miss out on any opportunities of information.
-Just send us an email that you would like to register for our virtual reference group and we will send you emails from time to time with information and updates.
+Just send an email to firstname.lastname@example.org that you would like to register for our virtual reference group and we will send you emails from time to time with information and updates.

 The latest national data release has revealed North Yorkshire is addressing the challenges presented by the new SEND code of practice challenge more effectively than other local authorities.

 The timeliness of producing new education, health and care plans (EHCPs) in North Yorkshire is better than both the national and regional rate.
-The national rate for issuing EHCPs within the statutory 20 week timescale was 55.7%.
-The rate in North Yorkshire was 73.9%.
+The national rate for issuing EHCPs within the statutory 20 week timescale was 55.7 per cent.
+The rate in North Yorkshire was 73.9 per cent.

 North Yorkshire has also been revealed to be one of the most effective authorities in transferring children with special needs from the old statement of SEN provision to the new EHC plan provision.
-The national rate of transfers from statements to EHCPs at the beginning of 2016, was 32.7%, whilst in North Yorkshire it was 61.3%.
-Additionally, the national increase in funded EHCPs and statements since the end of June 2016 was 12%, with the rate of increase in North Yorkshire at 16%.
+The national rate of transfers from statements to EHCPs at the beginning of 2016, was 32.7 per cent, whilst in North Yorkshire it was 61.3 per cent.
+Additionally, the national increase in funded EHCPs and statements since the end of June 2016 was 12 per cent, with the rate of increase in North Yorkshire at 16 per cent.